 Perhaps you’ve seen the video I did a few years back for Farm Sanctuary’s Adopt-A-Turkey campaign.
 I’d love for you to read this list of turkey facts inspired by intel from Farm Sanctuary, who spend all their time caring for and advocating for these unique creatures.

 Like cats and dogs, turkeys are intelligent and sensitive animals who form strong social bonds and show great affection to others.
-Petting a turkey can be one of the most life-changing moments for a carnivore.
+Petting a turkey can be one of the most life-changing moments.
 Try it sometime.

 - Did you know that turkeys communicate their emotions by way of color changes in the skin on their necks, faces and snoods (the flap of skin that hangs over the turkey’s beak)?
 And that a turkey’s snood turns bright red when he is upset or during courtship?
-Touching it can be rather shocking – it’s super soft and bumpy!
-Sensory fascination!
+Touching it can be rather shocking — it’s super soft and bumpy.

 - Turkeys recognize each other by their unique voices.